 Can Bed Bugs Hide in Clothes?

-Bed bugs are even able to hide inside the mattress as nowhere is really safe.
+Bed bugs are able to hide inside the mattress and bed bugs even can live on mattresses.
 The short answer is Yes.
 Bed bugs can hide in clothes and furniture.
 If you have noticed that your wardrobe has been infested by bed bugs, probably because one of them exited their hiding place, then here are a few tips on how to get rid of bed bugs in clothes.
 The first thing you need to do is know where they are concentrated most.
 Are they in your closet or the laundry room?
 Once you are aware of their most frequent location, then you are a step closer to eliminating them.